 You’ve probably seen this T-shirt floating around social media:

 Let me be absolutely clear that, without further context, I agree with it.
-When it’s time to shovel my neighbors’ snow, I should not for one second allow their religions or sexuality determine whether I serve them.
+When it’s time to shovel my neighbors’ snow, I should not for one second allow their religion or sexuality determine whether I serve them.
 Or when I’m at Aldi and the person behind me has two things to buy while I have a cartful, these things don’t matter for me to allow them to go ahead of me.

 But if you dive deeper behind much of American culture, even in the Christian subculture, my fear is that we limit what “love your neighbor” is to things that are as above, completely non-offensive and by most measures the opposite of offensive in that they are welcoming.